 Once a visa number becomes available, a consular officer will schedule your visa interview and notify you of the interview date, place, and time.

-Before your interview, you need to undergo a medical exam by a USCIS-approved doctor.
+You’ll need to undergo a medical exam by a USCIS-approved doctor.
 You can check your local U.S. consulate or embassy’s website, which will often provide a list of approved doctors and more information.
 You must bring your green card interview appointment letter to the medical office.
 The doctor should fill out Form I-693: Report of Medical Examination and Vaccination Record.
 You will bring this completed form to your visa interview.

 For your green card interview, you must bring a copy of your application packet, passport, other travel documents if you travel between your application and interview, copies of supporting documents you submitted, your medical exam report, and government-issued I.D.